theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Wii U Screen Modes
 - Currently, projects display exactly the same on both the TV and the Gamepad, and there's no way to change Screen modes.

+### Audio
+- mp3, ogg, and wav audio formats are supported.
+- A sound may take time to load if playing it for the first time, and unfortunately on 3DS, the entire game freezes while the sound is loading.
+- - A workaround for that is, if you play any sound from the "Stage," the sound will play as a "Streamed Sound," and not need to load.
+- - Only one "Streamed Sound" can be playing at a time, so this is good for things like background music.
+- - Another workaround you can do is have a 'loading screen' of sorts, where you play a sound, then instantly stop it.
+Since sounds only need to load once, any time you play it afterwards it won't need to load.
+- Sounds may fail to load on 3DS if the file size of the song is too high, or if there's too many sounds loaded at once.

 ### Framerate
 - When using a modded Scratch client like Turbowarp, you can enable the `60 FPS (Custom FPS)` advanced option, and change the FPS to any value.